ziyoung/better-wilcom-docs/wilcom-docs/Applied/bling/Create_bling_fills.md

 ## To create a bling fill...

-1Optionally, toggle on Show Bling Work Area to visualize the design within the work area of the selected machine model.
+1. Optionally, toggle on Show Bling Work Area to visualize the design within the work area of the selected machine model.

-2Click the Bling Fill button.
+2. Click the Bling Fill button.

-3Digitize control points for a closed object in the same way as Complex Fill.
+3. Digitize control points for a closed object in the same way as Complex Fill.

 ![bling00044.png](assets/bling00044.png)

-4Press Enter to close the shape.
+4. Press Enter to close the shape.
 You are prompted to create another boundary.

-5Press Enter twice to finish the object.
+5. Press Enter twice to finish the object.

-6Double-click the object to view properties.
+6. Double-click the object to view properties.
 The Object Properties docker opens at the Bling Fills tab.

 ![bling00047.png](assets/bling00047.png)

-7Select a fill type – Column Fill or Contour Fill.
+7. Select a fill type – Column Fill or Contour Fill.

 ![bling00050.png](assets/bling00050.png)

-8Adjust angles and shift as required – these settings are only available with Column Fill.
+8. Adjust angles and shift as required – these settings are only available with Column Fill.

 ![bling00053.png](assets/bling00053.png)

-9Use pattern settings as for sequin fills to create simple or multiline bling fills:
+9. Use pattern settings as for sequin fills to create simple or multiline bling fills:

 - For a simple fill, set the fill type to Simple and adjust pattern as desired.